Sir Charles Asgill, 2nd Baronet: Retirement

 Asgill received a letter from the Duke of York, on 3 January 1812, telling him that on account of Lieutenant General Sir John Hope's appointment to the Command of the Forces in Ireland, that "you will unavoidably be discontinued on the staff of the Army."

 Asgill was almost 50 years old at the time, and explains, in his reply to Colonel John McMahon, Private Secretary to the Prince Regent: "I shall for the first time in my life return to England with a reduced income, and without any employment, which is not very pleasant to my feelings after an uninterrupted service of thirty four years, fifteen of which have been spent on the Staff of Ireland."

 Asgill continued to serve on the Staff until 1812, and on 4 June 1814 he was promoted to general.
 In 1820 he was made a Knight Grand Cross of the Hanoverian Guelphic Order.

 Personal life and death

-On 28 August 1790 Asgill married Jemima Sophia (1770-1819), sixth daughter of Admiral Sir Chaloner Ogle, 1st Baronet.
+On 28 August 1790 Asgill married Jemima Sophia (1770–1819), sixth daughter of Admiral Sir Chaloner Ogle, 1st Baronet.
 From 1791 to 1821 Asgill lived at No. 6 York Street, off St James's Square.
 The Asgills were associated with the duchess of Devonshire's circle.
 They enjoyed the theatre as well, frequently in the company of Richard Brinsley Sheridan, a personal friend.
 Lady Asgill died in York Street on 30 May 1819.

 Asgill died in 1823.
 The final two years of Asgill's life were spent at the home of his mistress, Mary Ann Goodchild, otherwise Mansel.
 Two codicils to his will were written and signed there shortly before his death.
 Upon his death, the Asgill baronetcy became extinct.
-Most biographies claim he died without issue, although one source states that Sophia bore him children.
+One source states that Sophia bore him children.